5 Tips to Stop Bad Breath

 What Causes Bad Breath?

-There are many reasons your breath may smell, some easier to rectify than others.
-Common reasons include:
+There are many reasons your breath may smell, some easier to resolve than others.
+Common causes include:

 1. Poor Oral Hygiene

-Poor oral hygiene habits are one the most common reasons for bad breath.
-If you don’t brush twice a day and floss at least once daily, food particles will remain in your gums, mouth and tongue.
+Neglecting oral hygiene is one of the most frequent causes.
+If you don’t brush twice daily and floss at least once a day, food particles remain in your teeth, gums, and tongue.

 03